UCDBioe/RPi_Biodesign_1/README.md

 # Initial Setup
-* Plug everythin in and start up.
-Select Jessier Pixel from NOOBS.
+* Plug everything in and start up.
+Select Jessie Pixel from NOOBS.
 Takes awhile to initialize.

   ```
   $ sudo apt-get update
   $ sudo apt-get upgrade
-  $ sudo rip-update
   ```

 * If your screen is too large / too small for the display